01 · Start here

 Tool reference.

-MixLift exposes seven tools to Claude via MCP.
+MixLift exposes fifteen tools to Claude via MCP.
 You don't invoke them directly — Claude picks the right one based on your question.
 This reference is for understanding what's happening under the hood and debugging when something doesn't fire as expected.

 Fits the Bayesian Marketing Mix Model on your data and returns ROAS, saturation, and budget recommendations.